 Hi!
-I’m so glad that you have stopped by to visit!
+I’m glad you stopped by.

-Finally the barista prepares the coffee, and we enjoy it in a variety of ways – best together with others… bringing energy and pleasure.
+Finally, the barista prepares the coffee, and we enjoy it in a variety of ways – best together with others – bringing energy and pleasure.

 How do you like your coffee?